rdsuel/learning_python_automation/README.md

 # Python for Automation
-Files from "Using Python for Automation" course on LinkedIn Learning:
+My exercise files from the "Using Python for Automation" course on LinkedIn Learning:

 https://www.linkedin.com/learning/using-python-for-automation